The Custom Brush Checklist

 ● Not sure how to price your brushes?
 Take 30 minutes to search out other artists' work who may be similar in style in your store - both with Concepts and other apps like Procreate - to make sure you're on target.

-● Share your work consistently and in a variety of ways.
-Be thoughtful about what others see on your social channels - there is a lot of visual competition but you can absolutely stand out and be noticed.
-Continue trying new things, talk about your creative approaches and product, and share with everyone.
-The more you reach out and share, the more others will be influenced by both you and your product, and appreciate and share what you're up to.
+● Share your work consistently over time and in a variety of ways.
+Be thoughtful about how others interact with your content on your social channels.
+Share your unique voice and positive energy - there is a lot of visual competition but you can absolutely stand out and be noticed.
+Continue trying new things, talk about your creative approaches and product, and share your work with people you talk to.
+The more you reach out, the more others will be influenced by both you and your product, and appreciate and share what you're up to.

-Good luck with your preparations and sales!
+Good luck with your brush preparations and sales!
 We wish you the best.
-If you have questions, send an email to email@example.com and we'll be happy to help.
+If you have questions, please send us an email at firstname.lastname@example.org and we'll be happy to help.
 Learn how to feature your brushes in Concepts here.

 Art, Galaxy Grunge brushes + checklist by Erica Christensen

 How to Create a Custom Brush - Learn how to create a brush using Concepts' custom brush editor.